 - Rent Control / Increase Limitations.
 Iowa state landlords can raise rent only after the lease has ended.

-- Late Rent Fees.
+- Bounced Check Fees.
 Iowa state landlords may charge up to $30 for bounced checks.

 When Can a Landlord Increase Rent?

-A landlord may not increase rent during the course of a lease.
-When seeking to increase the rent of a tenant who is renting without the benefit of a written lease, he/she must provide the appropriate amount of notice Iowa Code 562A.
+A landlord may not increase rent during a lease.
+When seeking to increase the rent of a tenant who is renting without the benefit of a written lease, he/she must provide the appropriate amount of notice.
+(Iowa Code § 562A).

-It is illegal for an Iowa landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is illegal for an Iowa landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.